 The future of Dolby Atmos

 So where else do we want to see Atmos?
-Virtual reality is one area of interest for Dolby - the company has already designed content-creation tools to deliver Atmos soundtracks to a virtual experience – as in in-car (although Dolby hasn't divulged any specific plans to launch Atmos in the automotive world).
+Virtual reality appears to be a growing area of interest for Dolby.
+As supported above by the Atmos Height Virtualisation technology, the company is designing tools to deliver Atmos soundtracks in a virtual experience.

 Perhaps the biggest and most immediate area for expansion is more affordable hardware, though.
-More budget (to midrange) Atmos speaker solutions please, everybody.
+While AVRs - both budget and high-end - are almost all onboard, we'd like a greater choice of affordable speaker solutions and soundbars please, everybody.